Subject: Oven Browned Potatoes - To Parboil or Not

 > them seasoned with salt and pepper and chopped fresh rosemary

 It's an English way.
 I skip the rosemary.
-I've tried it on a few things
+I've tried it on a few things and I really don't like the flavour.

-From: Dimitri <Dimitri_C[at]prodigy.net>
+From: Dimitri (Dimitri_C at prodigy.net)

 Date: Wed, 31 Aug 2005 14:15:04 GMT